News | Thursday, 13th December 2018

 “This course has equipped me with the knowledge and insight about the environment that I can directly apply to my future career, helping me to be at the forefront of environmental innovation.”

-“Manchester Metropolitan’s School of Engineering is passionate about developing the engineers and designers of the future, who can respond to the grand engineering challenges of an ever-changing world.
+“Manchester Metropolitan’s Department of Engineering is passionate about developing the engineers and designers of the future, who can respond to the grand engineering challenges of an ever-changing world.

 “We believe we must lead and inspire future generations in developing new products which provide for a sustainable planet and a positive future for mankind.
 We’re very happy to be the first in the world to embed this course within our teaching, and would hope more institutions will follow our lead.